Introduction to Vascular Ultrasonography - Elsevier eBook on VitalSource, 6th Edition

 - Ultrasound imaging assessment following endovascular aortic aneurysm repair

 - Ultrasound assessment of the splanchnic (mesenteric) arteries

 - Duplex ultrasound evaluation of the uterus and ovaries

 - Duplex ultrasound evaluation of the male genitalia

 SECTION 5: ABDOMEN AND PELVIS

-John Pellerito, MD, North Shore University Hospital/NYU Medical Center, Manhasset, NY and Joseph F Polak, MD, MPH, Professor of Radiology, Tufts University School of Medicine, Vice Chair of Business Development, Tufts Medical Center, Boston, Massachusetts; Chief of Radiology, Lemuel Shattuck Hospital, Jamaica Plain, Massachusetts
+John Pellerito, MD, FACR, FSRU, FAIUM, Associate Professor of Radiology, Hofstra North Shore-LIJ School of Medicine, Associate Chairman, Department of Radiology, Chief, Division of Ultrasound, CT, and MRI, Director, Peripheral Vascular Laboratory, North Shore University Hospital, Manhasset, NY and Joseph F. Polak, MD, MPH, Professor of Radiology, Tufts University School of Medicine, Vice-Chair of Business Development, Tufts Medical Center, Boston MA Chief of Radiology, Lemuel Shattuck Hospital, Jamaica Plain, MA